sudksing/pruGlobal/README.md

 # Live Application Link
 http://wc-pru-global.1d35.starter-us-east-1.openshiftapps.com/

+In case if page does not render in first try then press F5 or click Refresh Button.
+Seems issue with Openshift.

 # Limitations
 1. Since the program is recursive, it is recommended that do not provide large number of page to be crawled.
 This application is using in-memory space so there is a chance that on larger number input the performance would degrade there as well could be a chance to go out of memory.
 2. First few seconds, the output page may show the blank page so it required to be Refreshed
+3. Field validation is not in place so please provide complete URL, for example, http://www.prudential.co.uk/

 # Future Enhancement
 1. Better memory management by introducing middleware such as, MQ
 2. Template based crawling
 3. Out can be stored to DB or some files
+4. Error Handling, logging, and validation